-The Golden Staircase is a steep 1,500 foot ascent up 50 or so odd switchbacks.
+The Golden Staircase is a steep 1,500-foot ascent up 50 or so odd switchbacks.
 But like most tough spots on the trail, it wasn’t as bad as I expected.
-Just think of a never ending stairmaster at the gym, but with far superior view.
+Just think of a never ending stairmaster at the gym, but with a far superior view.

 We had planned on camping at Lower Palisade Lake, but when we got there, there were quite a few tents already set up.
 And being above the treeline, there was really no privacy.
 Except for people who were hiking alone and looking for companionship, I never really got why people would want to set up camp so close to one another.
 Isn’t that why we are out there…to get some peace and quiet?

 Brad and I decided to keep going.
 We figured we’d find a spot with some solitude at Upper Palisades Lake.
 Well, as it turns out, the distance between the Lower and Upper lake is further than it looks on the map.
 And the trail is quite a bit higher than the lake itself, so we were having trouble finding a tent site with easy access to water.
 It was starting to get dark, and I was getting hangry (hungry+angry).
 Plus I think the long, tough previous day in the rain was finally starting to wear on me.
 Luckily Lower Palisade Lake was glowing in the sun, and that provided a minor distraction.

 Eventually we crossed a small creek and decided to veer left off the trail in search of a flat spot near this water source.

 By the time we got our tent set up, the sun was going down quick.
 We hustled to filter our water and cook and eat dinner.
 In less than 45 minutes, we were tucked away in our sleeping bags and ready for shuteye.